bcdev/senbox-osgi-sandbox/README.md

 _Teo_ is composed of multiple sub projects which mainly generate OSGi bundles.

 * `teo-cli` - The launcher
+* `teo-appadmin` - Registers an OSGi Application Admin service implementation
 * `teo-core` - Represents Teo's core library and core API
-* `teo-gui` - Represents Teo's (empty) desktop GUI application and GUI API
+* `teo-gui` - Represents Teo's (empty) desktop GUI application and GUI API.
+Registers the 'gui' service.
-* `teo-gui-apps` - Tests the OSGi application admin specification (will appear in "Tools" menu)
+* `teo-gui-apps` - Uses the OSGi OSGi Application Admin service (tool will appear in "Tools" menu)
-* `teo-gui-obr` - Tests the OSGi repository and deployment admin (will appear in "Help" menu)
+* `teo-gui-obr` - Uses the OSGi OSGi Repository Admin and and Deployment Admin services (tools will appear in "Help" menu)
 * `teo-gui-acme1` - GUI extension #1 from ACME (will appear in "View" menu)
 * `teo-gui-acme2` - GUI extension #2 from ACME (will appear in "View" menu)
 * `com.acme.toolbox` - Generates a deployment package comprising the `teo-gui-acme1` and `teo-gui-acme2` bundles.
+* `odp-maven-plugin` - OSGi Deployment Package Maven Plugin (required because none of the Maven plugins can create ZIPs with entries in a defined order)

 Setup